metamaden/jekyll-now/about.md

 permalink: /about/
 ---

 Greetings!
 My name is Sean Maden, I am a Computational Biology Ph.D student at Oregion Health & Science University, in the Department of Biomedical Engineering with Dr. Abhinav Nellore's Lab and PDXGx.
-I am a researcher and scholar of bioinformatics, eigenetics, and integrative computational oncology.
+I am a researcher and scholar of bioinformatics, epigenetics, and integrative computational oncology.

 ### Research Background/Interests